gbv/jskos-web/.docker/README.md

 ## Publishing the Docker Image

 For maintainers: As the site within the container uses Git to keep itself updated, updates to the published image won't be necessary unless there are changes to the image itself (`Dockerfile` or any of the Docker-related scripts).
-To trigger an updated Docker image, go to https://github.com/gbv/jskos-web/actions/workflows/docker.yml and run the workflow on branch `main`.
+The Docker workflow on GitHub will therefore only build and publish a new image when necessary.